nearspacelabs/stac-client-python/README.md

 # observed results that matches the time filter and spatial filter
 stac_item = client.search_one(stac_request)

 # get the thumbnail asset from the assets map.
-The other option would be a Geotiff,
+The other option would be an AssetType.GEOTIFF,
-# with asset key 'GEOTIFF_RGB'
+# whose asset key would be 'GEOTIFF_RGB'
 print("STAC id {}".format(stac_item.id))
 asset = utils.get_asset(stac_item, asset_type=enum.AssetType.THUMBNAIL)